dirkkelly/dirkkelly/content/collapse/americans-are-actually-scared-of-americans-not-guns.md

 So I want America to stop the wars, to bring its troops home, to stop killing its people back home by destroying social services to fund unlimited war against the world.

-So I want American presidents to stop killing life over the world and in your country, yeah we also mean Obama, Bush, Clinton, Bush, and Reagan....
+So I want American presidents to stop killing life over the world and in your country, yeah I am including Obama, Bush, Clinton, Bush, and Reagan in that.

 **As a critical thinker**